fluencelabs/examples/js-client-examples/marine-service/README.md

 npm run dev
 ```

 Click on the link in console output.
-Window on `localhost:5173` should open
+Window on `localhost:5173` should open.
+After that wait for the button and click it.
+You should see "Hi, Fluence".

 ## Learn more